8 Production LLM Serving Systems

 Production LLM serving sits at the intersection of systems engineering and machine learning optimization.
 The techniques from the preceding chapters provide the building blocks, but assembling them into a reliable, efficient serving system requires understanding the operational realities — memory pressure, failure modes, monitoring, and orchestration — that don’t show up in benchmark results.
 The frameworks surveyed here each represent a different set of answers to these challenges, and the right choice depends on your specific workload, hardware, and reliability requirements.

 Multi-LoRA serving.
 The original LoRA paper (Hu et al. 2021) explains the low-rank adaptation technique and why the adapter weights are small enough to swap efficiently.
-For serving multiple LoRA adapters simultaneously, the S-LoRA paper (Sheng et al. 2023) introduces the idea of a unified base model with dynamically loaded adapters, including a custom CUDA kernel for batched LoRA computation across requests using different adapters.
+For serving multiple adapters simultaneously, the S-LoRA paper (Sheng et al. 2023) introduces the idea of a unified base model with dynamically loaded adapters, including a custom CUDA kernel for batched LoRA computation across requests using different adapters.
 Punica (Chen et al. 2023) takes a similar approach with a focus on the GPU kernel design for multi-adapter batching.
+For a practical walkthrough of deploying one base model with many adapters, the Hugging Face blog post “TGI Multi-LoRA: Deploy Once, Serve 30 Models” (Thomas et al. 2024) shows the end-to-end process with real adapter switching.

 Benchmarking.
 If you’re evaluating frameworks for a specific deployment, LLMPerf (Anyscale 2024) provides standardized benchmarking scripts that measure the metrics from Section 3.2 across different frameworks and hardware configurations.
 For understanding how to interpret benchmark results and avoid common pitfalls, the Anyscale metrics blog post (Kadous et al. 2023) is a practical companion.